Kennywood Map and Brochure (2025 – 1920)

 Why do they call it Kennywood?

-What movie was filmed at Kennywood Park?
+What movie was filmed in Kennywood?